Sock Hops of the 1950s – What Were They?

 The rules were simple:

-· No shoes on the gym floor, socks only, and that included chaperones
+1. No shoes on the gym floor, socks only, and that included chaperones.

-Sock hops were usually held in cold weather when boredom set in, although there were other times.
-Someone would beg the principal’s permission, a date would be set, and then came the task of finding sponsors or chaperones, or maybe that in reverse order.
+Sock hops were usually held in cold weather when boredom set in, although there were other times like spring and early fall.
+Someone would beg the principal’s permission, an unofficial committee would set a date, and then came the task of finding sponsors or chaperones, Sometimes that was done in reverse order.
+It was easier to convince the principal when he knew enough parents were willing to chaperone.
 Our high school of 300 students usually had no more than 50 to 75 to show up, so we needed no more than a half dozen chaperones.
 There were usually a couple of teachers willing to sacrifice a Friday or Saturday night, and we had our choice of enough parents willing to help.